IgniteUI/igniteui-xplat-docs/doc/en/components/scheduling/calendar.md

 ### Active View and Date

 The Calendar component allows you to switch between three different views: days, months and years.
-The `activeView` property of the component reflects the current view.
+The `ActiveView` property of the component reflects the current view.
 By default, the Calendar displays the current date when loaded initially.
-You could modify this by setting the `activeDate` property.
-The `activeDate` property also reflects the changes of the currently visible date made by the end user.
+You could modify this by setting the `ActiveDate` property.
+The `ActiveDate` property also reflects the changes of the currently visible date made by the end user.

 ### Header Options

 By default, the Calendar component renders a header area which contains information about the selected dates.
-You could hide the header by setting the `hasHeader` property to `false`.
-You could also configure `vertical` or `horizontal` orientation of the header using the `headerOrientation` property.
+You could hide the header by setting the `HasHeader` property to `false`.
+You could also configure `vertical` or `horizontal` orientation of the header using the `HeaderOrientation` property.

 > [!NOTE]
-> Please note that the Calendar header is not rendered when the selection is `multiple`.
+> Please note that the Calendar header is not rendered when the `Selection` is set to multiple.

 > [!NOTE]
 > Please note that the Calendar DOM properties use `camelCase` naming while their corresponding HTML attributes are using `kebab-case`.
-For example the `headerOrientation` property corresponds to the `header-orientation` attribute.
+For example the `HeaderOrientation` property corresponds to the `header-orientation` attribute.

 The $ProductName$ Calendar component exposes a `title` slot which allows you to customize the title of the header.